 Kent and Sussex

-The counties of Kent and Sussex, to the south of London, are some of the loveliest in the country, but often overlooked by visitors.
+Experience the English countryside – the counties of Kent and Sussex, to the south of London, are some of the loveliest in the country, but they are often overlooked by visitors.
 Here you will find pretty villages, market towns, moated castles, stately homes and world famous gardens such as Sissinghurst and Great Dixter.
 No wonder film-makers love the area!
 There is even an isolated church with stained glass windows by Marc Chagall.

 En route we will pass farms and orchards – this is “the garden of England”.
 Lunch can be enjoyed in a traditional village pub serving local beers and cider and food from local farms.